hmz42/SRS/README.md

 ## Introduction

 ### Purpose
-system that connects users with nearby sellers, service providers, and skilled individuals.
-The system aims to facilitate and enhance the local user experience by providing tailored functionalities for different user classes:
+LocalConnect is a versatile platform connecting users with nearby sellers, service providers, and skilled individuals, aiming to enhance the local user experience through tailored functionalities.

-Regular Users: Consumers seeking local products and services.
-They can create accounts, search for products or services in their vicinity, and benefit from secure registration and personalized user experiences.

-Sellers: Businesses or entities (e.g., supermarkets) that can create accounts to manage e-commerce functions and operate as a cashier system.
-The system allows seamless operation, even without an internet connection, with subsequent synchronization of updates upon reconnection.

-Reservation System: Entities like doctors or wedding halls that utilize a reservation system.
-They can create accounts, users can book available time slots, and the system prevents scheduling conflicts through real-time updates.

-Skilled Individuals: Individuals with specific skills (e.g., electricians) who can create accounts showcasing their expertise.
-Regular users can send service requests, and skill owners can accept or reject requests, leading to further communication.

-The overarching goal is to create a versatile platform using a .NET Angular website powered by a SQL Server database.
-This platform seamlessly connects users with local vendors, service providers, and skilled individuals.
-The system operates independently and employs RESTful APIs for smooth communication.
-It may also interface with external systems for data enrichment, ensuring a dynamic and enriched user experience.

-In summary, the LocalConnect platform aims to streamline and optimize the interactions between users and local vendors, service providers, and skilled professionals within a given geographical area, providing a centralized solution for various needs.

 ### Scope
 The system provides functionalities such as user access and registration, seller accounts, reservation systems for service providers, and a skills marketplace.
-It caters to regular users, sellers, service providers, and skilled individuals, each with tailored features to streamline interactions within the platform.
+It caters to regular users, sellers, service providers, and skilled individuals.

 ### Overview
-LocalConnect aims to create a centralized platform, utilizing a .NET Angular website powered by a SQL Server database.
-The system seamlessly connects users with local vendors, service providers, and skilled individuals through dedicated interfaces.
-It ensures a dynamic and enriched user experience by interfacing with external systems for data enrichment.
+LocalConnect operates as an independent .NET Angular website with a SQL Server database, seamlessly connecting users through dedicated interfaces and interfacing with external systems for data enrichment.

 ## Overall Description

 ### Product Perspective
-LocalConnect operates as an independent .NET Angular website with a SQL Server database.
-It utilizes RESTful APIs for communication and interfaces with external systems to enhance the user experience.
-The system follows a microservices architectural approach for scalability and flexibility.
+LocalConnect follows a microservices architectural approach, operating as an independent .NET Angular website with a SQL Server database, utilizing RESTful APIs for communication and interfacing with external systems.

 ### Product Features

 #### 1. User Access and Registration
-- Users can create accounts and search for products or services in their vicinity.
+- Secure account creation and product/service search.
 - Angular frontend, .NET backend, and SQL Server database ensure secure registration and personalized user experiences.

 #### 2. Seller Accounts
-- Sellers, such as supermarkets, manage e-commerce and cashier functions through dedicated accounts.
+- Sellers manage e-commerce and cashier functions through dedicated accounts.
 - .NET backend and SQL Server database support seamless operation, even without internet connectivity.

 #### 3. Reservation System
-- Service providers create accounts and manage reservations using Angular interfaces.
+- Service providers manage reservations using Angular interfaces.
 - Real-time updates and conflict prevention facilitated by .NET backend and SQL Server database.

 #### 4. Service Providers
-- Individuals with skills showcase their expertise through Angular-powered profiles.
+- Individuals showcase skills through Angular profiles.
-- .NET backend and SQL Server database manage the skills marketplace, facilitating communication between users and skill owners.
+- .NET backend and SQL Server database manage the skills marketplace.

 ### User Classes and Characteristics